sentrysoftware/metricshub/metricshub-doc/src/site/markdown/usecases/ping.md

   > Note: In Prometheus, these metrics will be renamed `metricshub_host_up` and `metricshub_host_up_response_time_seconds` respectively, to align with Prometheus naming conventions.

-In the example below, we ping 11 resources using the **ICMP protocol**.
+In the example below, we ping 11 devices on the network using the **ICMP protocol**.
 A timeout of 3 seconds is configured.
 The status (OK, KO) and response times are displayed in a Grafana Dashboard.

 ![MetricsHub - Pinging resources](../images/metricshub-ping-check-feature.png)